Animal Friendly Headingley

 Just over Meanwood Beck, Meanwood Valley Urban Farm (a registered charity) was established in 1980 to provide services to inner city communities.
 From the Farm’s humble beginnings operating from two old caravans, it has grown into a 24 acre site.
 It’s not only a working farm with a wide variety of animals but also a major centre for community and environment work.
 Visit http://www.mvuf.org.uk/

 For an animal-free menu, the first port of call must be the two local shops opposite each other on North Lane, Harris greengrocer and the Natural Food Store.
 The monthly Farmers Market nearby also includes vegan stalls.
 Also well worth a visit are the Continental Supermarket and Abu Bakr in the Brudenells.
 And the Co-op and Sainsbury chains also provide vegan lines.
 For details, go to Food Shops

-Most cafes and restaurants in Headingley offer vegetarian options.
-Many also provide vegan options, including Dare Café, Assembly in HEART, Cafe Lento, the Cat’s Pyjamas, Pizza Express, Ecco Pizzeria and the Thai restaurants, Sukothai, Thai Sabai and Jino’s.
+Most cafes and restaurants in Headingley offer vegetarian options, and Vital Cafe specialises in vegan cuisine.
+Many others also provide vegan options, including Dare Café, Assembly in HEART, Cafe Lento, the Cat’s Pyjamas, Pizza Express, Ecco Pizzeria and the Thai restaurants, Sukothai, Thai Sabai and Jino’s.
 Mardin and Slips Deli cafes advertise as ‘vegan-friendly’.
 Meanwhile, Salvo’s has an excellent vegetarian range – and even a Vegan Menu.
 For details, go to Cafes and Restaurants